 With each paycheck you receive, a certain amount of money is put aside before taxes.
 This pretax money is for FSA spending, and is meant to be used on eligible health care expenses throughout the year.
 While the specific amount differs depending on your tax bracket, there are calculators available to help you estimate your savings amount.
 In a nutshell, an FSA helps you save money on out-of-pocket health expenses, since you're spending pretax dollars.

-Why do I have to spend my FSA dollars before March 15?
+Why do I have to spend my FSA dollars before a certain date?

-The good news is that many employers provide a grace period of up to two and a half months into the new year -- so until March 15 -- for you to use the money in your account.
+The good news is that many employers provide a grace period of up to two and a half months into the new year for you to use the money in your account.
 But you'll want to check with your employer, because some grace periods can be even shorter.

 What can I purchase with my FSA dollars?